Racism in Argentina: Racial terms

 A series of terms are used in Argentina that have a certain discriminatory intention and constitute a particular form of racism.

 and

 In Spanish, negro and negra literally mean 'black'.
 Negro and negra are widely used terms in Argentina, across all social classes, including in those classes which are referred to as negro and negra by other social groups.
 Negro is also one of the most common nicknames, with no intended offensive meaning.

-Paradoxically, the same racist ideology in Argentina that maintains that "there are no negros (of African ancestry) in Argentina" uses the word negro to designate a vaguely defined population made up of workers, poor people, internal migrants, Latin-American immigrants, and natives, without any further distinction.
+Paradoxically, the same racist ideology in Argentina that maintains that "there are no negros (of African ancestry) in Argentina" uses the word negro to designate a vaguely defined population made up of workers, poor people, internal migrants, immigrants from other South American countries, and natives, without any further distinction.

 Víctor Ramos, the president of SOS Internacional, responded in the following manner when asked by a journalist what were the most common manifestations of racism in Argentina: